-Every so often, I get the urge the cook something that I haven't made for ages.
-So this afternoon when we went up to Fethiye market, rather than just buying the usuals, I had a quick scan round the stalls in search of a bit of inspiration.
+Every so often, I get the urge the cook something that I haven’t made for ages.
+So this afternoon when we went up to the market in Fethiye, rather than just buying the usuals, I had a quick scan round the stalls in search of a bit of inspiration.
 I had a rough idea of what I wanted to make but the ingredients needed to be right.

 Fortunately, spinach is looking particularly fresh, young and abundant at the moment and it’s one of the ingredients I was on the hunt for.
 (I forgot to take a photo!)
 Spinach is used a lot in Turkish cuisine and is one of those ‘greens’ that we’ve both grown to really like since coming to Fethiye.
 I can’t say it ever made much of an appearance on our shopping lists in England.